 - Software will allow you to be very selective about what

 information to submit to online websites via the Gedcom transfer

-output sections of your data to upload onto the many online
+output sections of your data to upload onto the many online websites to assist

 1a Denaby Point, Coalpit Road, Denaby Main